vshanks/github.io/_posts/2020-09-25-space-analog-missions.md

 What are space analogs?
 Why are they important? and more in this post ...
 <!--more-->

-[Habitat Marte](http://www.habitatmarte.com/) is a space analog station [~100km west of Natal, Brazil](https://goo.gl/maps/fxbxGofz4tgraKVA6) that I began participating in earlier this summer.
+[Habitat Marte](http://www.habitatmarte.com/) is a space analog station [~100km west of Natal, Brazil](https://goo.gl/maps/fxbxGofz4tgraKVA6) that I began participating in earlier this summer and was my starting point into the world of space analogs.

 Now, let's start at the very beginning: